 Valley Public Radio is a leading provider of news, music and entertainment content for California's San Joaquin Valley.
 The station serves residents of Fresno, Kern, Kings, Madera, Merced, Mariposa and Tulare counties over KVPR 89.3 (Fresno) and KPRX 89.1 (Bakersfield).
-The station's programming includes local and NPR news, classical music and cultural programming.
+The station's programming includes local and NPR News, classical music and entertainment programming.
 The station was founded in 1975, is a community licensee, and is operated by White Ash Broadcasting.
 Valley Public Radio is a NPR member station.
 The station celebrated the opening of its new broadcast center in Clovis, CA in May 2016.

-Valley Public Radio is the San Joaquin Valley's leading source for in-depth news, with NPR programs including Morning Edition, All Things Considered, and Talk of the Nation.
-The station also produces local news reports and in-depth features, on the weekly news magazine and discussion program Valley Edition.
+Valley Public Radio is the San Joaquin Valley's leading source for in-depth news, with NPR programs including Morning Edition and All Things Considered.
+The station also produces local news reports and in-depth features, on the weekly news magazine program Valley Edition.

 Classical music is an important part of Valley Public Radio's programming.
-Shows such as Clearly Classical, Classics All Night, Concierto and In the Mode bring valley listeners a world of great music, from Bach to Bartok.
-The station also airs special local classical broadcasts, including the Fresno Philharmonic, Bakersfield Symphony and the Philip Lorenz Memorial Keyboard Concert Series.
-Jazz can also be heard on FM89, with local programs such as The Oasis, and the classical/jazz hybrid The Intersection, as well as national programs like Jazz at Lincoln Center.
+Shows such as Clearly Classical, Classics All Night, and Concierto bring valley listeners a world of great music, from Bach to Bartok.
+The station also airs special local classical broadcasts, including the Fresno Philharmonic.
+Jazz can also be heard on FM89, with local programs such as Sunday Night Jazz with David Aus.
+The station also offers a new 24/7 classical music online audio stream called KVPR Classical.

-From the zany antics of Click and Clack on NPR's Car Talk, to the news based humor of Wait Wait...
+From the zany and informative Radiolab to the news-based humor of Wait Wait...
 Don't Tell Me, Valley Public Radio also is home to entertainment and lifestyle programming that is both informative and fun.
-America's Test Kitchen Radio provides tips for the home cook or dedicated "foodie," and Travel With Rick Steves provides tips and cultural insights from across the globe.
-Valley Writers Read brings stories of local authors to the airwaves, sharing the valley's rich literary culture with the entire region.
+Milk Street Radio provides tips for the home cook or dedicated "foodie," and Travel With Rick Steves provides tips and cultural insights from across the globe.

 Whether it's debating the true meaning of life or ethics on Philosophy Talk, or examining contemporary issues through a historical lens on The Thomas Jefferson Hour, Valley Public Radio has programming that makes you think and walk away with a better understanding of the world.
-And innovative new programs like Radiolab, and The Moth, use the creative use of sound and storytelling to pack both an emotional and intellectual punch, as only public radio can.
+And innovative programs like The Moth use the creative use of sound and storytelling to pack both an emotional and intellectual punch, as only public radio can.